Table of Contents

 - Hunting is actually perfect personal exercise, removing us from the confines, comforts of the couch and TV, thus relieve stress effectively.

-- We hike into the woods, sometimes with heavy gear to carry.
+- We hike into the woods, sometimes with heavy gear to carry, one of them is a set of hunting knives like gutting knife, skinning knife, boning knife, butcher knife, and even a knife sharpener.
 We even brave natural elements like the weather, growth of shrubs and trees.

 - It is an exercise on balance.
 It makes use of the core muscles in our bodies and requires proper posture and stability when shooting at the target.
 And this has to be done as quietly as possible, without alerting the prey.